 NASA has also partnered with the National Science Foundation (NSF) to provide the I-Corps program.
 This program offers training to select companies on technology commercialization strategies.
-Selected firms receive a training grant of $50,000 for the full I-Corps program for STTR firms and up to $35,000 for the shortened version for SBIR firms.
-Under the program, awardees must conduct up to 100 interviews with potential customer to better understand the commercial potential of the opportunity.
+Additional information on the NASA I-Corps program can be found on the NASA website.

 Videos to help you learn about some of the NASA Commands that sponsor SBIR and STTR topics